 In the wide and wacky world of business it's all too easy to let down one person.
 Much harder it is to let down multiple people at the same time.
 Include third parties in your talks to create pressure and enforce accountability from adjacent stakeholders in the transaction.
-The key is to involve others who have an interest in moving the transaction forward.
+Another technique is to use reverse accountability, also the "Think of the children..." appeal, or appeal to someone's sense of responsibility or propriety.
+The key is to involve others who have a material interest in moving the transaction forward.
 More people also make great "packing peanuts" for the final delivery of the deal.
 This is my term for extra bodies.

 Examples of The Accountability Card:

 - involve the auditing dept.;

 - their inside champions and;